Do You Want To

 "Do You Want To" is the lead single from Scottish rock band Franz Ferdinand's second studio album, You Could Have It So Much Better (2005).
 It was released 19 September 2005 and charted at number four on the UK Singles Chart.
-In the US, the song had the most success on the Modern Rock chart, where it peaked at number nine, while reaching number 76 on the Billboard Hot 100.
-It also reached the top spot on the UK Indie Chart.
-In February 2006, the single was certified Gold by the Recording Industry Association of America.

-The video, directed by Diane Martel, was released on 23 August and was played every hour on MTV2 on the day it debuted.
+In the United States, the song peaked at number nine on the Billboard Modern Rock Tracks chart and number 76 on the Billboard Hot 100.
+In February 2006, the single was certified gold by the Recording Industry Association of America (RIAA).
+The song's music video, directed by Diane Martel, was released on 23 August and was played every hour on MTV2 on the day it debuted.

 Reception

 "Do You Want To" was named the Sound Opinions single of 2005.
 The song also came 10th in Triple J's Hottest 100 for 2005.
 On Q's "Top 100 Indie Anthems Ever", it was placed on number 43; Q also named it the greatest single of 2005.
 Pitchfork Media ranked the song at number 342 in their list of the "Top 500 Tracks of the 2000s".